 Transitional Living and Housing Services

-YSS Communications Manager discusses Transitional Living Program on Comcast Newsmakers.
+In this embedded video, YSS Communications Manager discusses Transitional Living Program on Comcast Newsmakers.

 Youth Services System works with youth from the ages of 17-21 to build life skills, education, and work experience for a solid foundation for becoming independent adults in the community.
 Our Transitional Living Program began to work with youth aging out of foster care in 1981.
 Our services offer support, training and housing at our Tuel Transitional Living Training Center in New Martinsville and at the McCrary Center in Wheeling.